BEagle1984/silverback/docs/guides/mediator.md

 ## Behaviors

-Behaviors allow you to implement a custom pipeline (similar to ASP.NET middleware), adding cross-cutting concerns like logging and validation.
+Behaviors allow you to implement a custom pipeline (similar to the ASP.NET middleware), adding cross-cutting concerns like logging and validation.

 ```csharp
 public class TracingBehavior : IBehavior